Tarleton’s Resurrection. Part 2/4: Tarleton the player and playwright

 The impression is of a man who could generate hilarity with his face alone, without uttering a word, like recent or modern-day physical comedians such as Jacques Tati, Lucille Ball, Patricia Routledge, or Rowan Atkinson.

 A popular posthumous account of Dick’s wit was published in three parts, the first part in 1600: Tarltons Iests.
 Drawne into these three parts.
 1 His Court-wittie Iests 2 His sound Citie Iests.
 3 His Country prettie Iests.
 Full of Delight, Wit, and Honest Myrth.
+(The letters i and j and also u and v were interchangeable, so Iests = Jests.
+For clarity, below I will revert to the modern usage, Jests.)
 The earliest copy to survive is the 1613 edition, which includes all three parts and carries the story, An Excellent Jest of Tarlton, Suddenly Spoken.
 It recounts a performance of the anonymous play, The Famous Victories of Henry V, in which Tarlton played Dericke the clown and William Knell played King Henry.
 In the scene, the actor playing the Judge was supposed to receive a physical blow from the King, but the Judge was nowhere to be seen.
 Tarlton stepped in to save the scene, then stepped in again off-script to make a joke of his substitution.

 “At the Bull at Bishopsgate was a play of Henry the Fifth, wherein the Judge was to take a box on the ear, and because he was absent that should take the blow, Tarlton himself (ever forward to please) took upon him to play the same Judge, besides his own part of the clown, and Knell, then playing Henry the Fifth, hit Tarlton a sound box indeed, which made the people laugh the more, because it was he.
 But anon the Judge goes in, and immediately Tarlton (in his clownʼs clothes) comes out and asks the actors.
 “What news?”
 “Oh,” saith one, “hadst thou been here thou shouldst have seen Prince Henry hit the Judge a terrible box on the ear.”
 “What, man,” said Tarlton, “strike a Judge?”
 “It is true in faith,” said the other.
 “No other like,” said Tarlton “and it could not but be terrible to the Judge, when the report so terrifies me that methinks the blow remains still on my cheek, that it burns again.”
 The people laughed at this mightily, and to this day I have heard it commended for rare, but no marvel, for he had many of these.”